NBA 2K League: Format

 The NBA 2K League plays on a custom version of the NBA 2K video game.
 Players compete as unique custom characters (not as avatars of NBA players) in 3-on-3 and 5-on-5 gameplay.
 No artificial intelligence is used; playing ability is strictly determined by skill.

 As of 2023, the league season was composed of two game modes, beginning with the 3v3 season followed by the 5v5 season.
 Teams played in two tournaments per split—the Slam and the Switch in 3v3 and the Tipoff and the Turn in 5v5—to earn prize money and standings points toward playoff qualification, with the top 10 teams earning an automatic playoff bid.
 In 3v3, the 10 teams were determined regardless of conference, while in 5v5, five teams per conference earned qualification.
 Following the two tournaments, teams that did not qualify automatically for the playoffs competed in a last-chance tournament—the Steal in 3v3 and the Ticket in 5v5—with the two teams advancing to the finals of the last-chance tournament earning the final playoff berths, as well as additional prize money.

 In the 5v5 playoffs, the 12 teams competed in a single-elimination tournament comprising best-of-three series, split by conference, until the best-of-five NBA 2K League 5v5 Finals.
 In 3v3, the playoffs featured 14 teams, with the 12 NBA 2K League teams joined by two amateur teams (having qualified for the seasonal tournaments through amateur play-ins and qualifying for the 3v3 playoffs by performance in the 3v3 tournaments).
 The 3v3 playoffs featured a double-elimination format and best-of-five series until the best-of-seven NBA 2K League 3v3 Finals.

-Since 2020, the league has utilized a hybrid remote/in-person model, with teams playing some games from their home market and some games in a central location.
+Since 2020, the league utilized a hybrid remote/in-person model, with teams playing some games from their home market and some games in a central location.
 From 2018 to 2019, the league played its games in Long Island City.
 In 2020, the league was fully remote due to the COVID-19 pandemic.
 In 2021, the league conducted play remotely until the playoffs, which took place in Dallas at the Mavs Gaming facility.
 In 2022, in-person games were played in Indianapolis at the Pan-Am Pavilion.
 In 2023 and 2024, in-person games were played at District E in Washington D.C.

+When the 2K League returned in 2025, it utilized a revamped format with 2 initial phases, MyPlayer Mayhem and Next Fan Up.
+MyPlayer Mayhem consisted of 6 teams, each one having their own influencer as captain, before the teams competed in two tournaments, the first being 2v2 and the second being 3v3.
+Next Fan Up was an open ladder tournament open to anybody who had a copy of NBA 2K26, with participants able to represent any NBA team, not just those that were in MyPlayer Mayhem, and climb the ranks, with a chance to earn both physical and digital prizes.